TomBrien/cardiffwaste-ha/README.md

 ### HACS

-1. Add this repository as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories) in HACS
-2. Search for and download the "Cardiff Waste" integration
+1. Search for and download the "Cardiff Waste" integration
-3. Restart your Home Assistant
+2. Restart your Home Assistant
-4. Follow the [setup](#setup) instructions below
+3. Follow the [setup](#setup) instructions below

 ### Manual